buildpacks/rfcs/text/0000-image-labels.md

 While buildpacks create OCI images, the standard does not expose all elements that OCI images can support to buildpack authors.
 One of these elements, [image labels][l], is regularly requested by users in order to contribute both [standard][s] and arbitrary metadata to their generated images.
 Once delivered, this functionality would let buildpack authors contribute labels to the images their buildpacks create.

+As an example, the Spring Boot team would like to expose the properties an application can be configured with as an `org.springframework.boot.spring-configuration-metadata.json` label on an image.
+The contents of this label are the contents of a file within the application.
+By allowing a buildpack to automate the addition of the label to the image, it removes the need for a user to do it manually for each application and each build.

 [l]: https://docs.docker.com/engine/reference/builder/#label
 [s]: https://github.com/opencontainers/image-spec/blob/master/annotations.md#pre-defined-annotation-keys